JoeyBertschler/web-sprint-challenge-authentication-and-testing/README.md

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
 3. How are unit tests different from integration and end-to-end testing?
 4. How does _Test Driven Development_ change the way we write applications and tests?

+1. Session cookies don't have signatures, only work on a single domain, and are statefully stored on server memory

+2. Makes hashes

+3. Unit tests are for small units, end-to-end use external components and integration tests check modules work in isolation and together

+4. Make MVP, once tests pass, reformat code.
+If anything breaks, you'll know, including updates.